 The campground is set on the side of a beautiful rocky ridge with views from the top to Lake Moore and across the sanctuary.
 Compost toilets and a simple covered camp kitchen area with barbecues is available.
 Visitors need to bring their own water and fuel, and remove their own waste.
 A central fire pit is available with wood provided for campfires.

 As our focus at Mt Gibson is on conservation, we have a maximum of 25 people or eight vehicles in the campground at any one time, making bookings essential.

-Bookings are payable by direct debit, credit card (VISA, Mastercard) or cash on arrival (we appreciate the correct amount as limited change will be available).
+Bookings are payable by direct debit, credit card (VISA, Mastercard).

 Mt Gibson Quartz Ridge campground is open to visitors by booking between April and October, weather and road conditions permitting.
 The road is suitable for 4WD vehicles only.
 Please contact Mt Gibson Wildlife Sanctuary for up-to-date information on road conditions.